madeehagh/todo-app/readMe.md

 3. A user is able to mark the task(s) as completed
 4. A user is able to delete a particular task

+## Assumptions
+1. Before creating a task, a user needs to register via the signUp endpoint.
+2. Users can only view the tasks they have created.

 ## Plugins and Technologies Used
 ### Backend
     1. Typescript